Introduction to Project Management Job Interview Questions And Answers

 Share your work week so the interview sees examples of:

 - A steady schedule.
-This shows that you’re organized and consistent, and hence effective.
+Being organized and consistent shows that you are effective.

 - Passion for your job.